Ulviye Sultan: Early life

 Fatma Ulviye Sultan was born on 11 September 1892 in her father's Ortaköy Palace in Ortaköy, Istanbul.
 Her father was Sultan Mehmed VI, son of Sultan Abdulmejid I and Gülistu Kadın.
 Her mother was Nazikeda Kadın, the daughter of Prince Hasan Ali Marshania and Princess Fatma Horecan Aredba.
 She was the second daughter born to her father and mother.
-She had two sisters, Münire Fenire Sultan, four years older than her and died as a newborn, and Rukiye Sabiha Sultan, two years younger than her.
+She had two sisters, Münire Fenire Sultan, four years older than her who died as a newborn, and Rukiye Sabiha Sultan, two years younger than her.
 She had a younger half-brother, Şehzade Mehmed Ertuğrul, son of Müveddet Kadın.

 Refik Bey, the son of Mihrifelek Hanım, the second kalfa of Sultan Abdulmejid I, was appointed teacher to Ulviye and her younger sister Sabiha Sultan.
-The two had learned to play the piano from Mlle Voçino.
+The two learned to play the piano from Mlle Voçino.

 First marriage

 In February 1916, after the death of the heir to the throne, Şehzade Yusuf Izzeddin, her father was given the title of the crown prince.
-By now, Ulviye had grown and reached the age of maturity.
+By now, Ulviye had reached the age of maturity.
 Ulviye married Ismail Hakki Pasha, son of the last grand vizier of the Ottoman Empire, Ahmet Tevfik Pasha and his Swiss wife Elisabeth Tschumi, on 10 August 1916, in a yalı in Kuruçeşme.
 The marriage was performed by Şeyhülislam Hayri Efendi.
-Her dowry was fixed to 1000 gold coins.
+Her dowry was fixed at 1,000 gold coins.
 He became a Damat.

 The couple settled in the yalı in Kuruçeşme.
 The two together had a daughter, Suade Hümeyra Hanımsultan, born on 4 June 1917.
 In October 1920, her father bought two houses for his daughters in Nişantaşı.
 The mansions were known as the Twin Palaces.
 He gave one house to Ulviye Sultan and the other to Sabiha.
 Ulviye divorced her husband on 21 June 1922.